junghyey/grinnell-elephant/written_reports/sprint3_reports/sprint3_journal.md

 # Sprint 3 Journal

+## A summary of non-user-facing progress for this milestone.
+For this milestone, the main non-user-facing progress involved setting up structure for storing task checklist using JSON files.
+Most of our work focused on UI development and feature implmentation, which are very noticeable to users,so backend improvements were minimal.
+In the next sprint, we plan to incorporate more functionality of the app.

 ## Requirements Document
 - In this sprint, we changed our requirements by adding user stories that were missing from Milestone 1, with a user story for a light user (guest) and a team user.
 For the team user, we made edits to Candice's persona to extend it as that team user.